Seattle's Child

 Parking/Fees: free parking lot

-Best For: Babies in carriers, energetic preschoolers and older kids; leashed dogs
+Best for: Babies in carriers, energetic preschoolers and older kids; leashed dogs

-Additional Information: Head into the historic town of Snoqualmie to explore the train museum.
+Additional information: Head into the historic town of Snoqualmie to explore the train museum.

-Hike #2 – Franklin Falls – TRAIL CLOSED May 30 – Nov 2023
+Hike #2 – Franklin Falls

 Located in Snoqualmie Pass, Franklin Falls is a fantastic short hike for families with young children.
-The short but gentle climb provides lots of scenery with a fantastic waterfall at the trail’s end.
+The short but gentle climb provides lots of scenery with a fantastic waterfall at the trailās end.
 The trail starts just outside of Denny Creek Campground.
 Make a quick pit stop at the restrooms located just to the side of the trail head before following the South Fork Snoqualmie River to Franklin Falls.
 The extensive trail work done by the WTA means that the trail is pretty safe for even the littlest hikers.
 Children will need help on the last rocky, narrow trail gouged into the side of the rock, beneath the falls where the stones can get slippery.

 The thick canopy of coniferous trees covering most of the trails means this is a cool hike on even the warmest days so pack a rain jacket!
-The falls are actually three separate tiers with a total drop of 135 feet, but only the last drop can be seen from the trail.
+The falls are three separate tiers with a total drop of 135 feet, but only the last drop can be seen from the trail.
 At 70 feet, the last tier of Franklin Falls is a beautiful sight.

 Distance: 2 miles round-trip with 400 foot elevation gain